 Academic Costs / Tuition Fees

-With a wide variety of academic degrees and institutions spread across Belgium, tuition fees can vary significantly depending on the institution and program.
-These fees often cover more than just standard tuition—they can include laboratory, studio, or study resource fees.
+With a wide variety of academic degrees and institutions spread across Belgium, tuition fees can vary significantly depending on the institution, program, level of study, and the student’s nationality or residence status.
+These fees often cover more than just standard tuition; they can also include laboratory, studio, or study-resource fees.

-To provide a clearer picture, refer to the table below for an overview of tuition fees at five major Belgian universities.
+To provide a clearer picture, refer to the table below for an overview of current tuition examples and ranges at five major Belgian universities.
+Because fees vary by program and student status, always confirm the exact amount on the university’s official tuition page before applying.

 Other Academic Costs